-Admission with conditions status will be removed after @@@, candidates must successfully complete the first six (6) graduate hours with a minimum overall GPA of 3.0 or above.
+Admission with conditions status will be removed after successfully completing their first six (6) graduate hours with a minimum overall GPA of 3.0 or above.

-The School of Business reserves the right to dismiss a student not making satisfactory progress towards a degree at the of any payment period in which minimum academic standards are not met.
+The School of Business reserves the right to dismiss a student not making satisfactory progress towards a degree at any payment period in which minimum academic standards are not met.